 Perhaps you have a variance matrix of the individual assets, but the benchmark is not included in the variance.
 You can add the benchmark to the variance matrix if you have the weights for the constituents of the benchmark and all of the constituents are in your variance matrix.
-Merely use the var.add.benchmark function from BurStFin:
+Merely use the bench.weights argument: